 Like Herbalife, Isagenix may be an effective weight loss tool.
 So is anorexia.
-Does that make it healthy?
-Does that mean a person should use it to lose weight?
+Does that make Isagenix products healthy?
+Does that mean a person should use them to lose weight?
 No.

-Do not fall for meal replacement shakes, for protein bars, or otherwise gimmicky foods.
+I wrote this Isagenix review because I do not want you to fall for meal replacement shakes, for protein bars, or otherwise gimmicky foods.
 These companies produce cheap, toxic products and push them off on people as healthy alternatives (to what exactly I’m not sure).
 Instead, watch my video on how to make a protein shake that is not only unprocessed but actually good for you.

-As of November 2014, there are over 800 comments on this article.
+As of November 2014, there are over 800 comments on this Isagenix review.